dragon.data.zarr.Store

 checkpoint()

-Calling checkpoint advances the checkpoint for the distributed dictionary.
+Calling checkpoint advances the checkpoint for this client.

 clear()